 Since deciding to make VR and AR development his field of focus, Austin has had the opportunity to work with theatre companies and indie developers on several projects, primarily in asset development.
 His main interests in XR technology are architectural and cultural heritage preservation and immersive storytelling.

 Allyson Cikor, BFA

-Allyson Cikor is an instructor and researcher at Lethbridge College, specializing in art direction and asset development for XR and interactive digital media.
+Allyson specializes in art direction and asset development for XR and interactive digital media.
 As a studio co-founder she has produced and developed VR content for both entertainment and enterprise markets, as well as worked alongside larger studios in the games industry.
 She is interested in exploring the intersection of interactive, immersive media and emerging XR technology to create experiences for a wide variety of applications.

 Stephen Graham, MSc, ITCP, I.S.P.

 Stephen Graham is a researcher working on machine learning, natural language understanding, and computational humour.
 He has a breadth of industry software development and systems integration experience.

 Stephen has a Master of Science, Artificial Intelligence from The University of Edinburgh.

 Gurpreet Singh, MS